 Application of 3D printers

 3D printers are used in many industries, like aerospace engineering, dentistry, archaeology, biotechnology, and information systems.
-As an example, a 3D printer might be used in the field of archaeology to physically reconstruct ancient artifacts that have been damaged over time.
+For example, a 3D printer might be used in archaeology to physically reconstruct ancient artifacts that were damaged over time.

 How does it work?